75+ Mounts Ranked

 Tripod:

-The Orion Sirius will arrive in two packages, one containing the mount head and electronics and the other containing the tripod and counterweight components.
+The Orion Sirius arrived in two packages, one containing the mount head and electronics and the other containing the tripod and counterweight components.
 The counterweight shaft retracts into the Sirius EQ-G’s body when not in use for maximum portability.

 Mount:

 The mount itself is made from a cast aluminum body with machined mating surfaces and boasts a Vixen-style 8.3” dovetail mounting rail provided by default.
-The saddle accepts either VIxen-style or Losmandy/CGE-style dovetail plates, which is the only real mechanical difference between the Sirius and HEQ5/5i Pro from Sky-Watcher.
+The saddle accepts either VIxen-style or Losmandy/CGE-style dovetail plates, which is the only real mechanical difference I’ve observed between the Sirius and the identical HEQ5/5i Pro from Sky-Watcher.

-While speaking of threads, there are four large bolts in the body used to control Altitude and Azimuth for polar aligning.
-(Keep in mind the fact that the body is aluminum when adjusting bolts, as the steel bolts can and will strip the aluminum threads out of the housing if you try hard enough)
+While speaking of threads, there are four large bolts in the body used to control altitude and azimuth for polar alignment.
+I’d warn you to keep in mind that the body is aluminum when adjusting bolts, and the steel bolts can and will strip the aluminum threads out of the housing if you try hard enough.

-The Sirius mount comes with a built-in polar alignment scope; however, it is only usable when you rotate the declination axis to 90 degrees from the parked position, with the counterweight shaft extended.
+The Sirius mount comes with a built-in polar alignment scope.
+However, it is only usable when I rotate the declination axis to 90 degrees from the parked position with the counterweight shaft extended.
 Otherwise, the view is blocked by internal obstructions, and you may be wondering why you can’t see anything through the viewfinder on the polar scope.

-Be warned: the polar scope works, but is quite possibly the least impressive bit of the entire mount and can be quite challenging to use even for experienced observers.
-Some form of assisted polar alignment is recommended for best results with the Orion Sirius mount.
+Be warned: the polar scope works, but based on my extensive use, I can say that it is quite possibly the least impressive bit of the entire mount and can be quite challenging to use even for experienced observers.
+I’d recommend some form of assisted polar alignment for best results with the Orion Sirius mount.

 Motors:

 The Sirius mount is driven by a couple of high-precision stepper motors, allowing for very accurate tracking.
-However, there are some key components within the drivetrain that separate this mount from other premium options.
+However, I’ve noticed some key components within the drivetrain that separate this mount from other premium options.

 One of those is the worm gear used to drive the mount.
 It has been shown in most cases to have a bit of slop in its tolerances, which introduces backlash into the system.
-Another area of dismay is the gears used to actually drive the two axes.
-These gears have been proven to have significant slop between the teeth and can cause pretty significant tracking errors if the user is not aware of it, but this is easily compensated for by the user and usually not that bad.
+Another area of dismay is the gears that are used to actually drive the two axes.
+These gears have been proven to have significant slop between the teeth and can cause pretty significant tracking errors if I’m not aware of it.
+But I can easily make up for this, and it usually isn’t that bad.

 Controllers: